 Dependent care assistance is an option for those who can, and wish, work while juggling children or other dependents.

-With paid vacation days, employees won't feel pressured when taking time off and will be more satisfied with working conditions, while the company may increase productivity.
-In addition, paid vacation days are a great option as they will give employees time to be with their families, catch up on sleep, and relax - all things that can positively affect mental health!
+With paid vacation days, employees won't feel pressured when taking time off and will be more satisfied with their general working conditions.
+In addition, paid vacation days are a great option as they will give employees time to be with their families, catch up on sleep, and relax - all things that can positively affect mental health.

-When childcare facilities or adoption facilities are available onsite or nearby, this helps the employee stay focused on work and provides peace of mind that there's someone who will look after the children while gone from home, making it worth considering where possible.
+When childcare facilities or adoption facilities are available on-site or nearby, this helps the employee stay focused on work and provides peace of mind that someone will look after the children while gone from home.

 For animal lovers, pet-friendly policies are a great way to stay sane while on the job.
-Doing this will also help your employees feel less stressed because they'll have something else to take care of - which is always necessary for them!
+Doing this will also help your employees feel less stressed because they'll have something else to take care of - which is a vital human condition.

-A meal plan option can be helpful as it means you don't need to stop working or break away from what you're doing to get a bite and still have the opportunity to get back into it later.
+A meal plan option can be helpful as it means employees don't need to stop working or break away from what they're doing to get a bite.
 This option is also critical if an employee doesn't want their workday interrupted by having food delivered all the time but has no other choice.

 Some fringe benefits not required by the law include but are not limited to:

 The benefits offered by a company are an essential thing to consider when deciding on potential work opportunities.
-The reason is that they can make the difference between someone who is happy and satisfied with their jobs or not - which means that it's worth taking into account before anything else.
+Such services can make the difference between someone who is happy and satisfied with their jobs or not.

-For fringe benefits to be practical, there needs to be a proper valuation, clear communication, either by cell phones or emails, about what they offer for employees to have complete information and make sure you're aware of all your rights relating to this topic.
-Just make sure you don't sign any contracts without reading them first!
+For fringe benefits to be practical, there needs to be a proper valuation and clear communication between managers and employees.
+You should also make sure you're aware of all your rights relating to this topic.